8 Traits That Self-Assured People Have!

 • Self-assurance is a sign of weakness.

 These myths are all false.
-Self-assurance is not something that you are born with, it is something that you can learn and develop.
+Self-assurance is not something that you are born with; it is something that you can learn and develop.
 It is not the same as arrogance, and it is not only for perfect people.
-You can be self-assured and humble at the same time, and self-assurance is not a sign of weakness.

 If you are struggling with self-assurance, it is important to challenge these myths.
 Remember, self-assurance is a skill that you can learn and develop.
 With practice, you can become more self-assured and achieve your goals.

-How to deal with people who are not self-assured
+How to deal with a non-self-assured Person

 Dealing with people who are not self-assured can be challenging.
-They may be constantly seeking approval, be afraid to take risks, or have difficulty making decisions.
+They may be constantly seeking approval, be afraid to take risks or have difficulty making decisions.
 Here are some tips for dealing with people who are not self-assured:

 • Be patient.
 It takes time for people to build self-assurance.